Morty1904/Morty1904/README.md

 ##  About me:

-*  I`m a Joung 20 year old rookie that looks forward for learning new stuff every day
+*  I’m a young 20-year-old rookie who looks forward to learning new things every day.
-*  I’m currently on a bootcamp with FACTORIAF5 learning all about _Backend.._
+*  I’m currently attending a bootcamp with FACTORIAF5, learning all about Backend development.
-*  All my learnings are from self-learning by watching videos and practice at least for now
+*  Much of my knowledge so far comes from self-learning through videos and practice, at least for now.
-*  I have basic knowledge about Java, Phython, C++, C, R, Kali Linux (i study this one with a VM) and a bit of LUA but still have much to learn about everyone metioned
+*  I have basic knowledge of Java, Python, C++, C, R, Kali Linux (which I study using a VM), and a bit of LUA, though I still have much to learn about each of them.
-* 😅How to reach me: My email is _oscarendercraft@gmail.com_, i look for emails every day so that is the best way to reach me.
-Also check out my [Instagram](https://www.instagram.com/osc_mbr/), you may 'PM' me there as an additional way of reaching out!
+*  How to reach me: My email is oscarendercraft@gmail.com, and I check my inbox daily, so that’s the best way to get in touch.
+You can also check out my Instagram where you can PM me as an additional way to contact me!
-*  I have a strong command of English, approximately at a C1-C2 level, though it is currently uncertified and it is just a self-evaluation of my own skills(although I'm quite certain about it).
+*  I have a strong command of English, approximately at a C1 level, although it is uncertified and based on my self-assessment (but I’m quite confident in it).
+In my opinion, my biggest issue is not having a strong enough vocabulary, whether in speaking or writing.
+I also still make basic writing mistakes from time to time.
-*  On my free time i usually play rhythm games because there is always room to improve and even the best players have room to improve.
-I generally like to learn new things about programming, specially when im bored and i enjoy learning most of the time (it wasn`t always fun😰..)
+*  In my free time, I usually play rhythm games because there’s always room for improvement, and even the best players can keep getting better.
+I also enjoy learning new things about programming, especially when I’m bored, and I find it enjoyable most of the time (though it wasn’t always fun).